busayyyo/personal-blog/site/content/post/before-and-after-pseudo-elements.md

 ![](/img/title.png)

-Titles have really interesting usage with different visual designs out there, I've seen before and after pseudo elements used to emphasise or just style some visual elements.
-Here is an example.
+Before and after pseudo elements can be used to style a title such as the one above.
+Instead of insert span or div before and after the heading, the pseudo elements can be used to achieve the same result.